Electrochemistry

 Software.

 The WheeStat comes with our Graphic User Interface loaded on a USB flash drive.
 The GUI comes as an executable program for Windows 32 and 64 bit computers as well as source code written in the program Processing.
 At this point, we do not have the GUI application for Mac.
 We believe that the Mac App for OSX can be generated relatively easily (see this video).
 All experimental parameters are adjusted from your computer using our GUI.
 Data are displayed in real time on the GUI chart.
 Sequential experiments can be overlayed on the GUI chart.
-Once collected, data can be saved as CSV files and opened in excell (or another spreadsheet program).
+Once collected, data can be saved as CSV files and opened in excel (or another spreadsheet program).

 All software is open source.
 Future updates can be downloaded for free from our GitHub site.